Peter Poole

-Poole had emigrated to Kenya from Essex.
+Poole had emigrated to Kenya from Essex, England, in 1953, after which he immediately joined the Kenyan police reserves to fight the Mau Mau during the Mau Mau rebellion.
+He later joined the military, and served in Germany, before returning to Kenya in 1956.
 He owned an electrical shop on Nairobi's Government Road (now Moi Avenue).
-Poole served in the British Army during the Mau Mau Uprising.
 He was married with two children.